eron93br/eron93br/README.md

 # Colaboration

-Please feel free to contact/ask me about IoT with hardware/firmware development.
-I'm also a member of The Things Network community in my city, Recife-PE, Brazil.
+Please feel free to contact/ask me about any research project I'm related to.

 <!--
 **eron93br/eron93br** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.